Danny-CA/Parallelizing/README.md

 ---

 ## **General Objective**
-Implement a parallelized version of Python’s Counter in C with MPI, distributing the counting task among multiple processes to improve efficiency in processing large amounts of data.
+Implement two parallelized versions of Python’s Counter in C with MPI: one that distributes a single dataset across processes, and another that assigns different input files to each process.
+The goal is to improve efficiency in processing large volumes of data using distributed parallelism.

 ---

 ## **Particular Objectives**

-• Split the text string into parts and distribute them among multiple MPI processes.
+• Split a single input file and distribute its content among multiple MPI processes (**splitfile version**).

-• Merge the results from all processes using MPI_Reduce().
+• Assign separate input files to each MPI process, allowing for distributed data processing from multiple sources (**multifile version**).

+• Merge local counting results in the root process to produce a global result.

+• Write individual output files per process (in the multifile version) to simplify post-processing.

-• Compare the efficiency of the parallel method against Python’s Counter.
+• Compare the performance of the parallel implementations against Python’s `Counter` with large inputs.